rolyatmax/spring-animator/README.md

 const spring = createSpring(stiffness, dampening, startingValue)

-// spring starts at initial value spring.tick() // returns 10
+// spring starts at initial value spring.tick() // returns 10 (because we have not set a destination to animate towards)

-// set a new end value to animate towards spring.updateValue(15)
+// set a new destination value to animate towards spring.setDestination(15)

-spring.tick() // takes one step towards end value and returns the new value
+spring.tick() // takes one step towards destination value and returns the new value

-spring.tick(5) // takes five steps towards end value and returns the new value
+// pass custom stiffness and dampening values for just this tick spring.tick(0.1, 0.5)

-spring.tick(1, false) // takes one step towards end value and returns that value without updating the internal value - useful for calculating values for future steps
+spring.getCurrentValue() // returns the current value
 ```

 ### To animate 2D vectors, for example: